AncyJenisha/CSharp/src/Assignment4/Assignment4.md

 ## Part-8
     1. Several changes are done to the file.
     2. A write statement to display a welcome message is added.
-    3. A read statement to read the user name enetered by the user and it is added to the display welcome message.
+    3. A read statement to read the user name entered by the user and it is added to the display welcome message.
-    4. Selective staging to select only the first change and then it is commited with a message.
+    4. Only the first change is selected and staged and then it is committed with a message.
-    5. The remaining changes are staged and commited with another commit message.
+    5. The remaining changes are staged and committed with another commit message.
     6. The commits are all pushed to the Github repo.
 ![Selective staging and commit](Screenshot(12).png)